Null electromagnetic fields and relative CR embeddings: Introduction

 \section{Introduction}

-A null geodetic congruence $\cal F$ in Minkowski space $\MM$ is a foliation of an open set in Minkowski space by oriented null geodesics.
+A null geodesic congruence $\cal F$ in (signature $(1,3)$) Minkowski space $\MM$ is a foliation of an open set in Minkowski space by oriented null geodesics.
 Such a foliation generates a tangent vector field $k^a$.
-(Throughout this paper, we employ abstract indices on all tensors, see \cite{PenroseRindler}).
 The congruence $\cal F$ is said to be {\it shear-free} if there exists a complex null vector field $l^a$ (called a {\it connecting vector} for the congruence) such that

 The congruence is {\it rotating} if in addition